-The WSIB is required to apply judgment when making estimates and assumptions that affect the reported amounts recognized in the unaudited interim condensed consolidated financial statements.
-These estimates and assumptions have a direct effect on the measurement of transactions and balances recognized in the unaudited interim condensed consolidated financial statements.
-The WSIB has based its estimates and assumptions on information available when the unaudited condensed interim consolidated financial statements about future developments may change due to market changes or circumstances arising that are beyond the control of the WSIB.
+The WSIB is required to apply judgment when making estimates and assumptions that affect the reported amounts recognized in the consolidated financial statements.
+These estimates and assumptions have a direct effect on the measurement of transactions and balances recognized in the consolidated financial statements.
+The WSIB has based its estimates and assumptions on information available when the consolidated financial statements were prepared.
+Existing circumstances and assumptions about future developments may change due to market changes or circumstances arising that are beyond the control of the WSIB.
 Estimates are reviewed on an ongoing basis, with any related revisions recorded in the period in which they are adjusted.